 Burglary in Pennsylvania is defined under 18 Pa.C.S. § 3502 and specifically involves entering a building or another piece of property “with the intent to commit a crime therein.”
 While the other crimes more clearly punish stealing, you can commit burglary without taking anything.
 The focus here is violating someone else’s home or property by trespassing with the intent to commit another crime.

-Because of the way this stature is written, you can actually commit burglary by trespassing with the intent to commit:
+Because of the way this statute is written, you can actually commit burglary by trespassing with the intent to commit:

 Burglary has 3 built-in defenses which prevent you from being charged: